raviqqe/stak/examples/hot-reload/README.md

 curl -f -X POST --data '(1 2 3 4 5)' http://localhost:3000/sum # -> 15
 ```

 Then, you can modify the Scheme script at `src/handler.scm` and run `cargo build`.
-It should change the behaviour of the HTTP server while it keeps running.
+It should change the behavior of the HTTP server while it keeps running.